-If you see any ants in your house, even if it’s only one, you should wash down the area they’ve been with an equal-part mixture of water and vinegar.
-This will get rid of the scent trail so other ants can’t follow it inside.
+If you see any ants in your house, even if it’s only one, you should wash down the area they’ve been in with an equal-part mixture of water and vinegar.
+This will get rid of the scent trail, so other ants can’t follow it inside.

 What to Do About Ants

 This all depends on the kids of ants you have, how many you have, and where you have them.